elacin/flatMap-2014-talk/slides/5_database.md

  - little/bad documentation
  - encountered a few weird bugs in SQL generation
  - technical limitations leaked over to domain types
+ - considered a gamble
  - stuck with it because of promise and because it brought sanity.
- - considered a gamble
+ - slick 1 was a relief

 <aside class="notes">
 felt we might have started to use it a bit too early
-<br>somewhat lucky, because we had relatively easy queries
+<br/>somewhat lucky, because we had relatively easy queries
-<br>only opaque/indirect part of our stack - sql queries generated
+<br/>only opaque/indirect part of our stack - sql queries generated
-<br>slick 1 fixed a lot of the problems
-<br>slick 2 might have fixed more, havent had time to look into it
+<br/>slick 2 might have fixed more, havent had time to look into it
 </aside>

 ---

 ###Technical limitations leaked over to domain types
  - catch 22 made us to split up database tables
  - Option[Long] id fields in case classes for auto-increment fields

 <aside class="notes">
-22 no necessarily bad in itself, but hated to be forced autoincrement keys in the intersection between explicit and implicit?? feels beautiful with absolute control, but a bit cumbersome
+22 not necessarily bad in itself, but hated that it felt forced autoincrement keys in the intersection between explicit and implicit?? feels beautiful with absolute control, but a bit cumbersome
 </aside>

 ---